Shuail135/Assistant/README.md

   - Tell Time
   - Tell Date
 - Will build a local speech to text(or even your only voice recognization lets see)
+- Perhaps a GUI for the settings to prevent the user from touching the code